arnaud-engineer/LakeEwok/README.md

 ## Licence

-This project is under Mozilla Public Licence 2.
+This project is under Mozilla Public Licence 2 (except the fonts).